*This article has been updated on May 30th, 2019 based on new research conducted by the TrustRadius team*

-Today, the Human Resources is no longer confined in the back-office attending to piles after piles of paperwork.
-Thanks to the Internet and modern technology, HR was completely transformed into a tech-savvy department that takes advantage of cloud-based software to hire, manage time-offs and conduct onboarding and offboarding activities.
+Today, Human Resources is no longer confined in the back-office attending to piles after piles of paperwork.
+Thanks to the Internet and modern technology, HR has completely transformed into a tech-savvy department that takes advantage of cloud-based software to hire, manage time-off, conduct onboarding and offboarding activities, and so much more.

 The human resources department is usually a place of frenzied activity.
 Thanks to technology, HR professionals now have the tools to reduce and simplify administrative tasks like payroll and record keeping.
 They can then focus on issues that can make or break a company in this era of fierce competition — employee engagement.

-Interactive phone systems are at the heart of the 90’s HR era.
-For the 15,000 workers of The Scarborough in Maine, the 16-line touch-tone system they used to check on their medical certificates were, at that time, state-of-the-art.
+Interactive phone systems are at the heart of the 90s HR era.
+For the 15,000 workers of The Scarborough in Maine, the 16-line touch-tone system they used to check on their medical certificates was, at that time, state-of-the-art.
 HR processes were run on big mainframes hidden in an air-conditioned basement somewhere under the office, while employee training and onboarding were presented on laserdiscs.

 “You had to be an HR professional to update an HR record.
 You could be terminating an employee before the new hire record got into the system!”

-From today’s perspective, the 90’s HR may look very old school, but it was a necessary step towards the right direction.
+From today’s perspective, HR in the 90s may look very old school, but it was a necessary step towards where we are today.
 The pain around HR resources becoming a bottleneck gave employees a window into what “self-service” could look like.

 10 Ways Cloud HR Software is Changing the Workplace

 We are living in a very fast-paced world.
-Any organization that still runs in 90’s technology will surely get left behind — if they even still exist today.
-The HR software that emerged in the late 90’s favored small businesses that needed simple automation.
+Any organization that still runs with 90s technology will surely get left behind — if they even still exist today.
+The HR software that emerged in the late 90s favored small businesses that needed simple automation.
 It slowly spread into larger enterprises, as functionality became stronger.

 “It was miraculous that you could do it on a computer and not paper.”